 There are four SerDes Quad x Diagnostic Data (Diagnostic Data) registers, one for each SerDes quad, at offsets 238h through 244h, in each Station.
 The contents of the Diagnostic Data registers reflect the performance of the SerDes that are selected by the registers' SerDes Diagnostic Data Select bits (field [25:24]).
-For example, if offset 23Ch[25:24] is programmed to 01b, then the information in that Diagnostic Data register is for SerDes 1 of Quad 1 of that Station (SerDes 5 in Station 0; the Station 1 bits for that particular SerDes quad and SerDes are Factory Test Only).
+For example, if offset 23Ch[25:24] is programmed to 01b, then the information in that Diagnostic Data register is for SerDes 1 of Quad 1 of that Station (SerDes 5 or 37 in Stations 0 and 2, respectively; the Station 1 bits for that particular SerDes quad and SerDes are Factory Test Only).

-This register is used to retrieve Diagnostic Test results for SerDes[0-3].
+This register is used to retrieve Diagnostic Test results for SerDes[0-3]/[32-35].